siennathesane/cesiumdb/README.md

 A key-value store focused on performance.

+# Work In Progress

+This project is an active work-in-progress.

+It will likely compile, and most tests will likely pass, but it is not feature complete yet.
+The current state of work is stabilizing the embedded filesystem implementation so the front end memtables can rely on the backend embedded filesystem.
+Once that work is done, then it's just implementing levels (relatively easy) and compaction (easy enough).

 ## Inspiration

 This project was heavily inspired and influenced by (in no particular order):